MCPHub LabRegistryGlitterKill/sdl-mcp

 CLI Tool Access โ€” No MCP Server Required

-Access all 32 flat SDL action tools directly from the command line with sdl-mcp tool.
+Access SDL-MCP direct action aliases plus the low-risk action.search and manual metadata proxies from the command line with sdl-mcp tool.
 No MCP server, transport, or SDK is required.

 # Search for symbols